Silo Fires and Explosions: Why Do They Happen?

 What Causes Silo Fires and Explosions?

 While these incidents might seem sudden, they often build slowly due to overlooked warning signs or poor storage conditions.
-Understanding the root causes is essential for prevention—and for protecting both lives and property on farms and in grain-handling facilities.

 - Dust Accumulation: Flammable dust particles settle in the silo and form a combustible cloud.
 If disturbed and ignited, this cloud can cause a dust explosion.